Rumpunzel/rpg-thingy/rules/talents/fight.md

 ### Battle Tactician

-When Positioning for a Fight conflict, you may roll for Positioning twice and gain two different benefits.
+When positioning for a Fight conflict, you may test for positioning twice and gain two different benefits.

 ### Shield Training

-When adding your shield Preparation's rating as dice to defense rolls, the shield's armor rating only degrades if you fail to defend.
+When adding dice from a shield asset to a defense roll, add **1** additional die.

 ### Armor Training

-You may use armor Preparations with their full quality rating for any Approach when defending with Fight.
+Armor assets you use, gain the **Versatile** property (they do not automatically degrade when used with a different attribute than intended).

 ---